Topological group: Subgroups

 Every subgroup of a topological group is itself a topological group when given the subspace topology.

-Every open subgroup H is also closed in G, since the complement of H is the open set given by the union of open sets gH for g ∈ G \ H.
+Every open subgroup H is also closed in G, since the complement of H is the open set given by the union of the cosets gH for g ∈ G \ H, which are open.

-If H is a subgroup of G then the closure of H is also a subgroup.
+If H is a subgroup of G, then the closure of H is also a subgroup.

 Likewise, if H is a normal subgroup of G, the closure of H is normal in G.

 Quotients and normal subgroups

 If H is a subgroup of G, the set of left cosets G/H with the quotient topology is called a homogeneous space for G.

 The quotient map $q : G \to G / H$ is always open.

-For example, for a positive integer n, the sphere S^{n} is a homogeneous space for the rotation group SO(n+1) in $\R$^{n+1}, with S^{n} = SO(n+1)/SO(n).
+For example, for a positive integer n, the sphere S^{n} is a homogeneous space for the rotation group SO(n+1) in $\R^{n+1}$, with S^{n} = SO(n+1)/SO(n).

 A homogeneous space G/H is Hausdorff if and only if H is closed in G.

 Partly for this reason, it is natural to concentrate on closed subgroups when studying topological groups.

 If H is a normal subgroup of G, then the quotient group G/H becomes a topological group when given the quotient topology.

 It is Hausdorff if and only if H is closed in G.

 For example, the quotient group $\R / \Z$ is isomorphic to the circle group S^{1}.

 In any topological group, the identity component (i.e., the connected component containing the identity element) is a closed normal subgroup.

 If C is the identity component and a is any point of G, then the left coset aC is the component of G containing a.

 So the collection of all left cosets (or right cosets) of C in G is equal to the collection of all components of G.

 It follows that the quotient group G/C is totally disconnected.